Filsolu93/expenses/README.md

 # project3 expense-manager

-💰Expenses is a progressive web application on top of Google Sheets 📉 written in React ⚛️.
+Expenses is a progressive web application on top of Google Sheets 📉 written in React ⚛️.
 It is only a static HTML that works great on mobile 📱 and can be deployed anywhere.

 Check out the demo but please be considerate and don't break it for others.